-If the grievance is not resolved by the informal procedure above, the grieved party may file a formal Grievance Complaint in writing with the Dean of Students (for students) or either the Dean of Faculty or the Vice President for Public Relations for faculty and staff.
+If the grievance is not resolved by the informal procedure above, the grieved party may file a formal Grievance Complaint in writing with the Dean of Students (for students) or either the Dean of Faculty or the Director of Staff and Student Services for faculty and staff.
 All Grievance Complaints must include a fully detailed and thorough explanation of the allegations and/or complaints being raised, and must be filed within 25 working days of the date on which the grieved party knew or should have known of the action(s) or condition(s) which occasioned the grievance.
-The Dean of Students, the Dean of Faculty, or the Vice President for Public Relations shall respond to the grieved party, in writing, within 10 working days of receiving the Grievance Complaint
+The Dean of Students, the Associate Dean of Faculty, or the Director of Staff and Student Services shall respond to the grieved party, in writing, within 10 working days of receiving the Grievance Complaint